nietras/nietras.github.io/_posts/2020-09-08-CoreDeveloperPC-v20.09.dGPU.md

 ### Motherboard (Intel)
-There isn't a lot of differences between the AMD and Intel DS3H motherboards from Gigabyte, so nothing new to add here, except that since the i7-10700 has integrated GPU the DVI, VGA, HDMI ports will all work and you can run with a GPU if you don't need it.
+There isn't a lot of differences between the AMD and Intel DS3H motherboards from Gigabyte, so nothing new to add here, except that since the i7-10700 has integrated GPU the DVI, VGA, HDMI ports will all work and you can run without a GPU if you don't need it.
 Due to the CPU differences the Intel motherboard only supports PCIe 3.0, which probably also explains the price difference between the two.
 Additionally, the Intel version only has a single NVMe M.2 slot compared to two in